-Councillors will not use their position to direct or influence Council officers in any of their powers, duties or functions.
-Under section 76E of the Act, a Councillor must not direct the exercise of, or seek to direct or influence Council officers:
+Councillors will not use their position to direct or influence Council officers in any of their power, duties or functions.
+Under Section 76E of the Act, a Councillor must not direct, or seek to direct Council officers:

 - In the exercise of a delegated power, duty or function; - In the exercise of a power, duty or function as an authorised officer; - In the exercise of a power, duty or function the officers exercises under the Act or any other Act; or - In relation to advice provided to the Council including advice contained in a report to Council.